IvanZ505/runb-notes/docs/usem-cog-sci/0-undergrad-sem-cog-sci.md

 - numbers and adjectives each occupy their own position.
 - in some languages they got no adjectives. no clear distinction beteween adjectives and verbs

+## Karen Stromberg

+- children must develop adult like competence
+	- understanding the lang.
+	- speaking the lang
+	- normal intuitions about the language (metalinguistic knowledge)
+- Chomsky
+	- Acuisition is due to biological endowment
+	- the innate biological mechinaisms are specific to language
+	- They guess and induce the right rules
+-